lorenzodelijser/lorenzodelijser/README.md

 ### Hi there 👋

-🔭 I’m currently working on my graduation project<br>
+🔭 Recently Graduated looking for new opportunities in ux design and front-end development<br>
-🌱 I’m currently learning more about design systems and a11y in front-end development<br>
+🌱 Currently learning more about design systems and a11y in front-end development<br>
 📫 [Feel free to reach out via twitter](https://twitter.com/lorenzodelijser)

 You can find me on:<br>